 In 1820, 1830 and 1840, only the head of the household is listed and other family members appear as hash marks.
 You may not be able to prove that a hash mark is an ancestor, but searching by parents’ names or surnames can provide clues to a person’s county of birth.

-Ancestry.com and FamilySearch.com (free), available from the computers in the Archives & Library, have census records online, allowing you to search by name.
+Ancestry.com and FamilySearch.org have census records online, allowing you to search by name.
+Those services are available on the computers in the Archives & Library.
 Print indexes and microfilmed census records are also available in the Archives & Library.

 Censuses after 1850 list all the members of the household and should give an approximate year of birth for an ancestor listed.

 Search for a birth notice in a newspaper.
 This is a hit-or-miss proposition.
-Depending on the time period, the notices could be scattered throughout the newspaper.
+Depending on the time period, the notices could be scattered throughout the newspaper or births might not be reported at all.
 Search the Library Catalog to determine what newspapers we have available for which time periods.
 Visit our Newspaper Research Guide for search tips and strategies.
-Some Ohio newspapers are freely available online and keyword searchable on Chronicling America and Ohio Memory
+Some Ohio newspapers are freely available online and keyword searchable on Chronicling America and Ohio Memory.

 If you know where the person was living and what church the family attended, you may be able to find baptismal, christening, funeral, burial or other records.
 Because the Archives & Library does not hold church records, it is best to contact the church or church archives directly.